Electric motorcycles and scooters

 Electric motorcycles and scooters are plug-in electric vehicles with two or three wheels.
-Power is supplied by a rechargeable battery which drives one or more electric motors.
+Power is supplied by a rechargeable battery that drives one or more electric motors.
 Electric scooters are distinguished from motorcycles by having a step-through frame, instead of being straddled.
-Electric bicycles are similar vehicles, distinguished by retaining the ability to be propelled by the rider pedalling in addition to battery propulsion.
+Electric bicycles are similar vehicles, distinguished by retaining the ability to be propelled by the rider pedaling in addition to battery propulsion.

-Electric scooters with the rider standing are known as e-scooters.
+Electric scooters with the rider standing are known as escooters.

 History

 1895 to 1950

 The early history of electric motorcycles is somewhat unclear.
 On 19 September 1895, a patent application for an "electrical bicycle" was filed by Ogden Bolton Jr. of Canton Ohio.
 On 8 November of the same year, another patent application for an "electric bicycle" was filed by Hosea W. Libbey of Boston.

 At the Stanley Cycle Show in 1896 in London, England, bicycle manufacturer Humber exhibited an electric tandem bicycle.
 Powered by a bank of storage batteries, the motor was placed in front of the rear wheel.
 Speed control was by a resistance placed across the handlebars.
 This electric bicycle was mainly intended for racetrack use.